Speaking to Kids

 For School Visits, you’re on the right page!
 For information about Michelle’s availability to participate in conferences, workshops, keynotes, library appearances, etc. please CLICK HERE!Now Booking Engaging, Interactive School Visits for 2023 and beyond.

-*For a detailed list of scheduled public appearances, please click the CALENDAR OF EVENTS tab.
+*For a detailed list of scheduled public appearances, please check out the CALENDAR.
 School visits and other events not open to the pubic will NOT appear on the calendar.
-For information on how to book an appearance, read on… *
+For information on how to book an appearance, read on…

 Does Michelle Houts visit schools?

 You bet!
 Talking to kids about writing is one of Michelle’s favorite things to do!
 Michelle Houts brings energy and excitement to your school with customized presentations for Pre-K to Grade 8.
 The author of award-winning fiction and inspiring biographies, Michelle connects each listener to their own reading and writing habits with stories of research, revision, mistakes, and successes.